hotta/ansible-alma9/roles/gitlab/README.md

 # Deploying gitlab

+## Deploy
 1. Create host_vars/localhost.yml.tmpl by copying localhost.yml.tmpl.
-2. Open host_vars/localhost.yml using any editor to check the value of GITLAB_FQDN (default to "gitlab.example.org").
-You may change PCA_HOSTNAME or PCA_DOMAIN_SUFFIX into any value.
-Do not change GITLAB_FQDN directly.
+2. Open host_vars/localhost.yml using any editor to check the value of GITLAB_FQDN (default to "$(hostname).gitlab.example.com").
+You may change PCA_HOSTNAME or PCA_DOMAIN_SUFFIX but do not change GITLAB_FQDN directly.
 3. Run "ansible-playbook jobs/gitlab.yml" to deploy gitlab-ee.

 # Before first login